On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Logarithmic Higgs cohomology over a Hilbert modular variety

-\end{proposition} \begin{proof} By the proof of Proposition \ref{degeneration of ss}, each $\sC^{P,l}(E_m,\theta_m)$ is the good extension of the corresponding cohomology sheaf for the Higgs complex, the restriction of $\Omega_P^*(E_m,\theta_m)$ to $X$.
+\end{proposition} \begin{proof} By Lemma \ref{Mumford extension}, each $\sC^{P,l}(E_m,\theta_m)$ is the good extension of the corresponding cohomology sheaf for the Higgs complex, the restriction of $\Omega_P^*(E_m,\theta_m)$ to $X$.
 By the homogeneity of the Higgs complex, it suffices to carry out the computation at $0$, or equivalently the computation of the pull-back Higgs complex over $\HH^{n}$ at $z_0$.
-For that, one applies Proposition \ref{Kunneth decomposition} for $D_i=\HH,\ 1\leq i\leq n$.
-For each $i$, the computation over $D_i$ is easy and the details are therefore omitted. \end{proof} The above proposition and Proposition \ref{degeneration of ss} imply the following \begin{corollary} Let $0\leq k\leq 2n$ and $F^.$ be the Hodge filtration on $H^k(X,\V_m)$.
-For each $0\leq P\leq |m|+k$, one has a natural isomorphism

-\end{corollary} We conclude this section with two vanishing results of global sections of $\sC_I$, which contribute to a priori information about the sheaf cohomologies in the above corollary.
-Note that the line bundle $\sC_I$ is of the form $\bigotimes_{i=1}^{n}\sL_{i}^{s_i}$ for an $n$-tuple of integers $(s_1,\ldots,s_n)$.
-The first vanishing result is easy to prove and valid for a product of compactifications of modular curves, which can be viewed as the degenerate situation of Hilbert modular varieties.
-As this result will not be applied in the following sections, its proof is omitted. \begin{proposition} For an $n$-tuple $(s_1,\ldots,s_n)$ of non-zero integers one has the vanishing

-if one of the $s_i$ is negative. \end{proposition} The second vanishing result relies essentially on the irreducibility of the arithmetic lattice $\Gamma$, and is of differential geometric nature:
+For simplicity, we shall not change the previous notation when we carry out the calculation over $\HH^n$.
+First we observe that over $\HH^{n}$ the Higgs complex decomposes